The Informed Investor

 This is the third article in a series on ESG Investing.
 Read the additional articles:

-In this third article in our series on ESG Investing, we want to provide practical information to add to your strategy: insight into what to avoid in this new investment arena.
+In this third article in our series on ESG Investing, we want to provide practical information to add to your strategy: insight into what to avoid in this new ESG investment arena.

 ESG Investing also referred to as socially responsible investing, has taken the investment world by storm.
 The pandemic has put this trend into overdrive, with new companies and investment funds jumping on the bandwagon.

 Of course, there are many corporations and fund managers who are highly committed to this more ethical form of investing.
 But as in almost any situation, big money can bring out those who either do not know as much as they should or have other motivations.

 Either way, it is imperative that you understand what to avoid when your money is at stake.

 1. Beware of “greenwashing”

 The push toward ESG investment (which stands for Environmental, Social, and Governance) is not just happening in the financial sector.
 There are significant cultural and political pressures to move other aspects of our lives in this direction, as well.
-With all of these pressures, any public company will be looking for ways to easily increase their attractiveness on these ESG fronts.
+With all of these pressures, any public company will be looking for ways to easily increase its attractiveness on these ESG fronts.
 This is often referred to as “greenwashing.”

 Greenwashing can be quite different from actual efforts to make a business more sustainable using these factors.
 So do not just believe a claim or a line on a website; realize that these may be attempts to capitalize on this trend.